ReadingTimeMachine/ocr_post_correction/README.md

 ## Data & Model Weights

-520k (500k in training, 10k in validation, 10k in test) randomized, aligned sentences and model weights are found on the [Zenodo page for this work]() (embargo'd until publication).
+520k (500k in training, 10k in validation, 10k in test) randomized, aligned sentences and model weights are found on the [Zenodo page for this work](https://zenodo.org/records/8006584).

 ## Folders